pizlonator/fil-c-website/source/installation.md

 from the directory that you unpacked it to (for example `/home/pizlo/filc-0.670-linux-x86_64`).
 At that point, you can run the compiler using `build/bin/clang` or `build/bin/clang++` (or via absolute path, for example `/home/pizlo/filc-0.670-linux-x86_64/build/bin/clang`).

-Note that the Fil-C libraries are in the `pizfix/lib` directory, and the headers are in `pizfix/include`.
+The Fil-C installation currently operates using the [pizfix slice](pizfix.html): the Fil-C libraries are in the `pizfix/lib` directory, and the headers are in `pizfix/include`.
 The compiler automatically knows how to find those headers and libraries, and will link programs in such a way that they will look for their dependent shared libraries there.

 ## Source Release